fluidic-city/fluidic-city.github.io/_news/announcement-9.md

 ---
 layout: post
-name: announcement-9
+name: announcement-8
-title: Invitation from Oak Ridge National Laboratory
+title: One Paper Accepted to NeurlPS 2021
-description: Weizi is invited to attend the workshop "Paving the Road to Future Automotive Research Datasets: Challenges and Opportunities" hosted by the Oak Ridge National Laboratory.
+description: Our paper <a href="https://gamma.umd.edu/researchdirections/autonomousdriving/visionrobustlearning/"> Gradient-Free Adversarial Training Against Image Corruption for Learning-based Steering </a> has been accepted to NeurlPS, a top-tier machine learning conference.
+Congratulations to all the authors!
-date: 2021-11-18
+date: 2021-09-28
-img: assets/img/news/ornl.jpg
+img: assets/img/news/neurIPS.jpg
 related_posts: false
 read_more: false
 ---